Alamao4523/VALKYRON-AGI/README.md

 > 3.  📱 Growth Engine Social workflows executed physically — not fragile APIs
 > 4.  💓 Unique in helping for 0nlyFans related Marketing
 > 5.  📅 Digital Secretary - Automates repetitive iOS tasks & your daily workflows
-> 6.  🧠 AI Bridge - Allows AI to solve CAPTCHAs, puzzles & perform on dynamic changing UI logic
+> 6.  🧠 AI Bridge - Allows AI to solve CAPTCHAs, puzzles, skip intrusive ads & also perform on dynamic changing UI logic btw

 And many more to come...
 This are examples only — legality depends on your jurisdiction.